General Q & A

 On completion of the DFP CREATE program requirements, students will receive a certification.
 You'll be able to list this certification on your curriculum vitae as evidence of your unique qualifications.
 Further, as a program alumni both at UBC and after you leave, we hope you'll continue to engage, benefit and give back to the program as a mentor, life-long learner and perhaps a partner.

 How long will it take?

-Students can complete it within 12 months (e.g., by the end of their first year in a graduate program).
+Students can complete the program within 12 months (e.g. by the end of their first year in a graduate program).
 Others will enter later, and/or spread it out but we encourage completion within 24 months.

 What kind of funding might be available?

 Graduate funding models are specific to each participating unit and also to individual faculty supervisors.
 For information about funding opportunities, see the graduate application information for the home department to which you plan to apply.
 The How to Apply page provides information about funding available through DFP CREATE.

 Prerequisites are entirely determined by entrance requirements of the participating academic units.
 Please see the Participating Academic Units page.